Peniki

 Peniki (Пе́ники, Penikkala) is a rural locality (a village) in Lomonosovsky District of Leningrad Oblast, Russia.
 Municipally, it is a part and the administrative center of Penikovskoye Rural Settlement.

 Name of the village

-The village is known since the 19th century.
+The village was founded between 1763 and 1782.
 During the Emancipation Reform of 1861 in the Russian Empire, the local Orthodox priest Vasily wrote a description of the poverty and profiteering of the country's folks, which has been preserved.
-The priest often report about the peasants, so the landlords knew all about their faults.
+The priest often reports about the peasants, so the landlords knew all about their faults.

 At this time, a manor was built here, at which the owner bred hounds and sold puppies.
 It is from this enterprise that the town's name derives - Peniki (Penniki, Penikkala), which is from the Finnish word penikka, which means "a puppy."

 Climate

 The climate in the village of Peniki is close to a cool temperate climate with moderately warm summers and moderately cold winters.
 Under the Köppen climate classification, Peniki is classified as Dfb, a humid continental climate.
 The winters are warmer here than in Moscow due to its closeness to the Gulf of Finland.
 The Gulf of Finland is located just 1 km from the center of the village.
 The average maximum temperature in July is 22 °C (71.6 °F), and the average minimum temperature in February is −10.5 °C (13.1 °F).
 Average annual precipitation is 669 millimeters (26.338 in) per year.